Ramón Nomar: Rise to prominence in Europe

-On two occasions, in the category "Best Spanish actor", Nomar was distinguished with the Ninfa Award at the International Erotic Film Festival of Barcelona; in 2004 for the role of the legendary Spanish wrestling hero "El Diablo" in Sandra Uve's film The Sexual Code (616 DF: El diablo español vs. Las luchadoras del este, 2004) and in 2006 for the role of ranger Miguel in the film Panic in the forest by Pepe Catman (Mantis: O Bosque do Tesão, 2006) starring Roberto Chivas and Max Cortés.
-Narcís Bosch hired him to produce IFGs such as Lágrimas de esperma (2001), Sex Meat (2001), Mundo salvaje de Max (2001), Ruta 69 (2001), Kryminalne tango (Crazy Bullets, 2003), Hot Rats (2003), Café diablo (2006) and El escándalo de la princesa del pueblo (2011).
+On two occasions, Nomar received the Ninfa Award for Best Spanish Actor at the Barcelona International Erotic Film Festival.
+The first win was in 2004 for playing a wrestler in 616 DF: El diablo español vs. Las luchadoras del este.
+The second was in 2006 for playing a forest ranger in Mantis: O Bosque do Tesão.
 After appearing alongside Mick Blue in the Spanish production of Razorback (The Gift, 2006), he was awarded the statuette of Ninfa for the best Spanish film and the best Spanish screenplay (Roberto Valtueña), he collaborated with studios such as Vidéo Marc Dorcel, Mario Salieri Entertainment Group and Private Media Group.

 Nomar participated in the feminist porn film Five Hot Stories for Her (2007), for which the director Erika Lust received an award at the 2005 Barcelona International Erotic Film Festival.
 In the drama Wasteland (2012) he appeared on the club scene.

 From 1 to 4 October 2015 he participated in an erotic salon in Barcelona with artists such as Nacho Vidal, Steve Holmes, Erica Fontes, Tiffany Doll, Franceska Jaimes and Carolina Abril.
-In June 2018 he won the ranking of the Spanish website 20minutos.es Guapo (letra R), beating world famous men such as Rubén Cortada, Ryan Reynolds, Ryan Kelley, Ryan Guzman, Ricky Martin and Robert Lewandowski.
+In June 2018 he won the ranking of the Spanish website 20minutos.es Guapo (letra R), beating men such as Rubén Cortada, Ryan Reynolds, Ryan Kelley, Ryan Guzman, Ricky Martin and Robert Lewandowski.